taco-bro/academic-website/content/presentations/W_Liang_Poster_2025TP/index.md

 ---
-title: 'The impact of non-stiff fuel injection on the response of a partially premixed pure hydrogen flame (Poster)'
+title: The impact of non-stiff fuel injection on the response of a partially premixed pure hydrogen flame (Poster)

 authors:
   - admin